 Room selection is held in the spring semester for the following fall.
 Residents who plan to return to the hall should plan to complete the housing application and contract prior to the room selection process in April.
-Residents who have registered full time for fall classes are then allowed to select a room by using a lottery system determined by the Director of Residence Life.
-Additional information about the room selection process will be made available via e-mail in Spring 2024.
+Residents who have registered full time for fall classes are then allowed to select a room by using a lottery system determined by number of credits completed by the end of the Fall semester, number of semesters residing on campus, and number of semesters in college.
+Additional information about the room selection process will be made available via e-mail in Spring 2025.